MicrosoftLearning/mslearn-ai-sims/sims/resume_app/spec.md

 # Project Specification

-Create a simple web app demo for a job board with resume matching capabilities.
+Create a simple web app demo for a job board with resume matching capabilities aimed at recruiters and headhunters.

 ## Core Requirements: